 DNB processes personal data in the execution of risk-oriented supervision on financial service providers in the context of the Anti-money laundering regulation and sanction-legislation.

 We keep records on the collection of amounts receivable, fines, cease and desist orders and fees, to monitor that these sums are effectively paid.
 These records include contact details of supervised institutions.

-This personal data processing is necessary for compliance with a legal obligation to which we are subject (under Article 6(1)(c) of the GDPR) or for the performance of a task carried out in the public interest, as a supervisory authority (under Article 6(1)(e) of the GDPR).
+This personal data processing is necessary for the performance of a task carried out in the public interest, as a supervisory authority (under Article 6(1)(e) of the GDPR).

 In handling objections and conducting legal proceedings, we compile case files.
 Case files may contain personal data of natural persons affiliated with the parties involved, e.g. names and contact details.
 We collect these data from the relevant parties or retrieve them from the relevant supervisory file, or both.